jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 For years, North Americans suffered under troubling trends: micro-management at work, antisocial behavior at home, political hatred in government.
 We got by because superficially we're "doing great": we have full employment, luxurious homes, and stable politics.
 Whenever things got too bad, and we got too unhappy, we visited the shopping mall for therapy.
 If we were still angry, we'd install a new political party.
 Over the years, Canadians and Americans gave Left and Right control of our government again and again.

 Yet, no matter which we choose, Main Street wasn't happy with the results.
+It's why we kept rotating Left and Right over and over.

-That's because there is something fundamentally wrong with North American society.
+Turning Right and Left got us no where.
+We kept going in circles because there is something fundamentally wrong with our politics.
 For decades we've been working to keep the Industrial Age alive.
 It's finally time we step up, as our ancestors did so many times before, and rethink our way of life.
 The hardest part isn't explaining our problems or coming up with solutions.
 It involves the realization that you, me, and every ordinary Canadian and American should be happy with our jobs, government, and life.

 It's our right to enjoy happy lives.

 Because individual happiness is the ultimate sign of a healthy society.
-Interesting to note, our ancestors were often happier then we are.
-Even though they were hard-up in comparison.
+Interesting to note, our ancestors were often happier then we modern people are, despite often being very hard-up in comparison.
 Our grandparents or great-grandparents weren't "simpler."
 Nor did they have lower standards.
-They were content because they saw their society improve every year.
+They saw their society improve every year.
+And like with any hero, the blood, sweat, and tears of personal sacrifice are easy crosses to bear when we're making progress.

 In contrast, North American culture is going backward.
 The trends that make us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
 A significant reason is that as employees and consumers of big bureaucracies and corporations, we're powerless to demand better.